awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 You gain the following advantages from the detailed analysis of DevOps Guru for RDS:

 **Fast diagnosis**
 DevOps Guru for RDS continuously monitors and analyzes database telemetry\.
 Performance Insights, Enhanced Monitoring, and Amazon CloudWatch collect telemetry data for your database cluster\.
 DevOps Guru for RDS uses statistical and machine learning techniques to mine this data and detect anomalies\.
-To learn more about telemetry data, see [Monitoring DB load with Performance Insights on Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_PerfInsights.html) and [Monitoring the OS by using Enhanced Monitoring](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html) in the *Amazon Aurora User Guide*\.
+To learn more about telemetry data, see [Monitoring DB load with Performance Insights on Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_PerfInsights.html) and [Monitoring OS metrics with Enhanced Monitoring](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html) in the *Amazon Aurora User Guide* \.

 **Fast resolution**
 Each anomaly identifies the performance issue and suggests avenues of investigation or corrective actions\.
 For example, DevOps Guru for RDS might recommend that you investigate specific wait events\.
 Or it might recommend that you tune your application pool settings to limit the number of database connections\.
 Based on these recommendations, you can resolve performance issues more quickly than by troubleshooting manually\.

+**Proactive insights**
+DevOps Guru for RDS uses metrics from your resources to detect potentially problematic behavior before it becomes a bigger problem\.
+For example, it can detect when your database is using an increasing number of on\-disk temporary tables, which could start to impact performance\.
+DevOps Guru then provides recommendations to help you address issues before they become bigger problems\.

 **Deep knowledge of Amazon engineers and machine learning**
 To detect performance issues and help you resolve bottlenecks, DevOps Guru for RDS relies on machine learning \(ML\) and advanced mathematical formulas\.
 Amazon database engineers contributed to the development of the DevOps Guru for RDS findings, which encapsulate many years of managing hundreds of thousands of databases\.
 By drawing on this collective knowledge, DevOps Guru for RDS can teach you best practices\.